Registered doctors generally can’t treat a patient without their consent.

 QPILCH Self Representation Service (QCAT) gives legal advice and help to people at the Queensland Civil and Administrative Tribunal for matters including guardianship, powers of attorney and child protection.
 They can also give advice about other options to resolve your dispute.
 They may help with drafting documents and correspondence relating to your legal matter with QCAT.
 They don’t provide representation.

 Queensland Law Society can refer you to a specialist private lawyer for advice or representation.

 The following organisations may be able to help.
 They don’t give legal advice.

 Office of the Public Guardian can make health care decisions for an adult if they’re appointed as their guardian.

 Queensland Civil and Administrative Tribunal (QCAT) can appoint a guardian for adults with impaired mental capacity, and can make decisions on special health care matters beyond the powers of a guardian.

-Queensland Community Care Services helps people aged under 65 years (and their unpaid carers) who have a moderate disability or a condition which restricts their ability to carry out activities of daily living.
+Queensland Community Support Scheme helps people aged under 65 years (and their unpaid carers) who have a moderate disability or a condition which restricts their ability to carry out activities of daily living.
 Help is available for community and social support as well as in the home.

 Disclaimer: This page is provided as information only, and is not legal advice.
 If you have a legal problem, you should contact us or speak to a lawyer.
 View our full disclaimer.

 Last updated 10 November 2022